tracel-ai/burn/burn-book/src/import/pytorch-model.md

 The weights will be imported into the `DwsConv` variant of the `Conv` enum module.

-If the variant types are identica, then the first variant is picked.
+If the variant types are identical, then the first variant is picked.
 Generally, it won't be a problem since the variant types are usually different.

 ## Current known issues